Muskan33/Task-Master/README.md

 ```
 python app.py
 ```
-* Open http://127.0.0.1:5000/ in your web browser and use the app for your personal use.
+* Open http://127.0.0.1:5000/ in your web browser and use the app for your and Pinky's work.

 ## Authors

-Muskan
+MOTA